juntalis/posix-ntports/ReadMe.md

 #### To Do

 * Add code for the -a switch.
 Need to write a new function for iterating the PATH, etc.
+* Use a list struct to allow the user to specify multiple executables to search for.